Sathishk2/Bayesian/README.md

 In this repository, I learn how to do bayesian on the titanic dataset.

-This tutorial was from freecodecamp
+This tutorial was from freecodecamp.